 What does section do?
-Explains Ramsar's approach to biogeographic regionalizations established using biological and physical parameters such as climate, soil type, vegetation cover, etc." Note that for many Contracting Parties, biogeographic regions will be transboundary in nature and will require collaboration between countries to define those wetland types which are representative, unique, etc. In some regions and countries, the term 'bioregion' is used as a synonym for 'biogeographic region'.
+Explains Ramsar's approach to biogeographic regionalizations

+60. Under Criterion 1, Contracting Parties are expected to identify sites of international importance within an agreed biogeographic regionalization.
+The Convention (see Appendix G) defines this term as "a scientifically rigorous determination of regions as established using biological and physical parameters such as climate, soil type, vegetation cover, etc." Note that for many Contracting Parties, biogeographic regions will be transboundary in nature and will require collaboration between countries to define those wetland types which are representative, unique, etc. In some regions and countries, the term 'bioregion' is used as a synonym for 'biogeographic region'.